radiantearth/stac-spec/extensions/grids/README.md

 | ---------- | -------- | -------------------------------------------- |
 | grids:grids   | number | Lists the grid name available in the asset. |

-See [example-landsat8.json](examples/example-landsat8.json) for a full example.
+See <example-to-be-done> for a full example.
 ```
 {
   "stac_version": "0.8.1",